-[] has been appointed exchange agent (the "Exchange Agent") in connection with the Offer.
+The Bank of New York has been appointed exchange agent (the "Exchange Agent") in connection with the Offer.
 The Letter of Transmittal (or facsimile copies thereof) and certificates for Shares should be sent by each tendering shareholder of Shares or his or her broker, dealer, bank or other nominee to the Exchange Agent at one of the addresses set forth on the back cover of this Prospectus.